l3uddz/traktarr/README.md

   Add multiple movies to Radarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
-For example, anticipated,
+For example,
-                            trending, popular, boxoffice, watchlist or any URL to a list  [required]
+                                  anticipated, trending, popular, boxoffice,
+                                  watched, played, watchlist or any URL to a list  [required]
-  -l, --add-limit INTEGER   Limit number of movies added to Radarr.  [default:
+  -l, --add-limit INTEGER         Limit number of movies added to Radarr.
-                            0]
+                                  [default: 0]
   -d, --add-delay FLOAT           Seconds between each add request to Radarr.
                                   [default: 2.5]
+  -s, --sort [votes|rating|release]
+                                  Sort list to process.
   -g, --genre TEXT                Only add movies from this genre to Radarr.
   -f, --folder TEXT               Add movies with this root folder to Radarr.
   --no-search                     Disable search when adding movies to Radarr.
   --notifications                 Send notifications.
-  --ignore-blacklist        Ignores the blacklist when running the command.
   --authenticate-user TEXT        Specify which user to authenticate with to
                                   retrieve Trakt lists.
 Default: first user in the config.
+  --ignore-blacklist              Ignores the blacklist when running the
+                                  command.
   --help                          Show this message and exit.
 ```

+`-t`, `--list-type` - Trakt list to process.
+Choices are: `anticipated`, `trending`, `popular`, `boxoffice`, `watched`, `played`, `URL` (trakt list).

+- Watched Lists: Movies that are the most watched by unique Trakt users (mutliple viewings excluded).

+  - `watched` / `watched_weekly` - Most watched in the week.

+  - `watched_monthly` - Most watched in the month.

+  - `watched_yearly` - Most watched in the year.

+  - `watched_all` - Most watched of all time.

+- Played Lists: Movies that are the most played by Trakt users (mutliple viewings included).

+  - `played` / `played_weekly` - Most played in the week.

+  - `played_monthly` - Most played in the month.

+  - `played_yearly` - Most played in the year.

+  - `played_all` Most played of all time.

+`-l`, `--add-limit` - Limit number of movies added to Radarr.

+`-d`, `--add-delay` - Add seconds delay between each add request to Radarr.
+Default is 2.5 seconds.

+ - Example: `-d 5`

+`-s`, `--sort` - Sort list by highest `votes`, highest `rating`, or the latest `release` dates.
+Default is highest `votes`.

+ - Example: `-s release`

+`-g`, `--genre` - Only add movies from this genre to Radarr.

+- Can find a list [here](list_of_movie_genres.md).

+`-f`, `--folder` -  Add shows to a specific root folder in Radarr.

+ - Example: `-f /mnt/unionfs/Media/Movies/Movies-Kids/`

+`--no-search` - Tells Radarr to not automatically search for added shows / movies.

+`--notifications` - To enable notifications.
+Default is `disabled`.

+`--ignore-blacklist` - Ignores blacklist filtering.
+Equivalent of `disabled_for` in config.json.

 ### Show (Single Show)